chanmeet01/Secure-Share/README.md

 documents will become obsolete in the near future.
 It will provide services in all main categories, including education, health care, railroads, and other specifics.

-Technologies: HTML, CSS, JavaScript, Firebase
+Technologies: React.js, Next.js, Tailwind CSS

 Domain: Industry